 - processed snack foods (crackers, microwave popcorn)

-Like saturated fat, trans fat can raise LDL cholesterol, also known as “bad” cholesterol.
-Trans fat can also suppress high-density lipoprotein (HDL) levels, or “good” cholesterol.
+Like saturated fat, trans fat can raise LDL (bad) cholesterol, also known as “bad” cholesterol.
+Trans fat can also suppress HDL (good) cholesterol levels, or “good” cholesterol.

-Monounsaturated fat and polyunsaturated fat are considered more “heart-healthy” fats, which you should include in your diet in moderation.
-Foods that primarily contain these healthier fats tend to be liquid when they’re at room temperature, such as vegetable oil.
+Foods that primarily contain these healthier fats tend to be liquid when they’re at room temperature.
+An example is vegetable oil.

 - nuts (almonds, cashews, peanuts, pecans)